Team-No-Logic-NASA-Space-Apps/NASA-SpaceHacks-SEA-2019/README.md

 # NASA-SpaceHacks-SEA-2019
-For our team  "No Logic".
+For our team  "No Logic".._.

 Website: https://www.spaceappschallenge.org/